• .NET Developer Tools DevTools

 <header data-role="header"> <div data-role="navbar">Conference Tracker</div> </header>

 The footer is a Tabstrip component.
 How does Kendo UI know that this is a Tabstrip?
 Look at the data-role tag.
-The data-role=”footer” tells us it goes at the bottom.
-The data-role=”tabstrip” tells Kendo UI that it’s a TabStrip component.
-Inside we have a set of anchors which link to different “views”.
+The data-role="footer" tells us it goes at the bottom.
+The data-role="tabstrip" tells Kendo UI that it's a TabStrip component.
+Inside we have a set of anchors which link to different "views".
 Each anchor has text and an icon, which is defined by the data-icon attribute.
-A complete list of icons and what they are named can be found here (scroll to the bottom).
+A complete list of icons and what they are named can be found in the Tabstrip demo (scroll to the bottom).

 <footer data-role="footer"> <div data-role="tabstrip"> <a href="#info" data-icon="info">Info</a> <a href="#schedule" data-icon="recents">Schedule</a> </div> </footer>